 Ryanair has now released a list up to 28th October.
 Still no mention of applying for compensation on there!

-What Ryanair should be doing
+What Ryanair should be doing to avert strikes

 Ryanair should be trying to get you onto another flight, even if that is with another carrier and must pay you compensation.
 Airline template and information for all the details.
 You can use their form but you could write, adapting the letter for your circumstances and the costs that you incurred and give a deadline for payment as they will have a huge rise in claims at the moment methinks!